dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 #### Record binder

-A record pattern destructures fields from a record.
+A record pattern destructures fields from records and objects.

 ```
 recordBinder        ::= '(' recordFieldBinders ')'